Vheissu/CI-Plugin-System/README.md

 * Download the files from this Github, then paste the folders into your root directory.
 Nothing should be overwritten (hopefully).
 * Autoload the library "plugins"
-* Start implementing your action points within your application using the run_action() function.
+* Start implementing your action points within your application using the do_action() function.
 * In your plugins make sure to utilise the add_action() to register callbacks to your plugin functions when do_action is called.
 * To active a plugin you simply go: activate_plugin('pluginname'); (the plugin name is the name of your plugin folder, lowercased and no spaces or characters).
 * To deactivated a plugin you simply go: deactive_plugin('pluginname'); (the plugin name is the name of your plugin folder, lowercased and no spaces or characters).